mikemerin/mikemerin.github.com/_posts/2017-04-17-cryptography.md

 from_morse_code(".... . .-. .   .. ...   .-   ... . -. - . -. -.-. .") #=> "h e r e i s a s e n t e n c e"
 ```
-We understand this but we get weird spacing issues since our Morse Code converting adds spaces, but Ruby splits up based on any number of spaces, so with a quick modification:
+We understand this even with the spacing issues that we get since our Morse Code converting adds spaces, but Ruby splits up based on any number of spaces, so with a quick modification:
 ```ruby
 def from_morse_code(sentence)
     words = sentence.split("   ") #=> [".... . .-. .”, “.. ...”, “.-“, “... . -. - . -. -.-. ."]